 USDA Business & Industry Loans (B&I)

-You're working hard to make the local community a better place; have someone in your corner, working just as hard for you.
-As a USDA Business & Industry Loan provider, we assist qualified businesses with their plans to improve, develop, and provide a source of employment for local surroundings.
+You're working hard to make the local community a better place, so we work hard to do whatever we can to help support.
+As a USDA Business & Industry Loan provider, we're proud to help qualified businesses work toward their goals of improving, developing, and providing a source of employment for local surroundings.

 - Aimed to improve development in rural areas by improving, developing, or financing business, industry, and employment

 - Specialty financing for qualifying businesses, guaranteed by the USDA